 Children, family, and pets disturbing work telephone calls was reported by 40% of respondents.
 Almost everyone who has spent substantial time working from home has experienced this issue.
 There is nothing like stepping on the cat's tail while on a conference call or having your three-year-old let out a bloodcurdling shriek while you are on the phone explaining to your boss how productive your day has been.

 Lack of Office Equipment

 Access to Documents

 There is also the temptation to slouch or put your feet up on the desk for extended periods of time because there is no one looking over your shoulder.
 It is nice that you can do this while working at home, but bad posture will inevitably lead to visits to the physiotherapist and/or chiropractor.

-Don't Take the Work Out of Working From Home
+Getting Around the Disadvantages of Working From Home